 The Neopets Trading Card Game (or Neopets TCG) is a card game featuring the Neopets setting.
 It was published by Wizards of the Coast between 2003 and 2006.
 As well as being collected, the cards can be used in a two-player competitive card game.

 In addition to the original base set of 234 cards, seven expansions were released that usually tied in with a plot on the website bring the total to 1410 different cards.
+Versions of the cards also exist as on-site items.

 The goal of each game is to bank twenty one points of equipment and items.
 Equipment and items may be put in the player's bank when they win a contest against their opponent.
 A contest is a competition in either strength, agility, magic, or intelligence between the player's Neopet and hero cards and their opponent's.
 Each player can use equipment and items to improve their cards' statistics.
 Alternatively, a player wins if their opponent runs out of cards from their deck.